rpoleski/MulensModel/developers_board.md

   * _example 8 corrections - PSBL, not PSPL; clarify removing the anomaly_
   * make sure that website shows correct version of MM
   * note that we're not checking for negative source or blending flux
-  * change all ADS links in code and documentation to new version, e.g., https://ui.adsabs.harvard.edu/abs/2009ApJ...695..970D/abstract
 * Effects:
   * **Binary source - see documents/binary\_source\_notes.md**:
     * _extract flux ratio for binary source models when fluxes are fitted via regression_